 robots, and an information optimal exploration planner.

 - What opportunities for training and professional development has the project provided?

-- Six graduate students have been partially supported by this grant.
-Four of the students have completed their PhDs and 2 more are PhD candidates.
+- More than six graduate students have been partially supported by this grant.
+Four of the students have completed their PhDs and two more are PhD candidates.

-- At Cornell university three graduate students have been partially supported by this grant, with one finishing with an MS and the other two still in the program.
+- At Cornell university three graduate students have been partially supported by this grant, with one who finished an MS and the other two are still in the program.

 - How have the results been disseminated to communities of interest?

 - Publications, software and datasets.
 For example, a paper describing results on handling uncertainty will appear in the 25th

 ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems.
 One of the authors on this

 paper was an employee of ESRI, the leading provider of software systems for managing spatial and geographic data.